explorerbeer/tactical_compass/README.md

 2. Adding new variants of compasses and markers.
 3. Editing the compass position via MSM.
 4. (No promises).
 Displaying stashes or something similar.
-5. Correct the directional calculation.
-6. (No promises).
+5. (No promises).
 Setting compass dimensions.
-7. Change the size of the marker relative to the distance.
+6. Change the size of the marker relative to the distance.